Weekly Oil Storage Report - Something Is Clearly, Obviously Missing

 Over the summer, we saw adjustment factor flip negative and stay there, but the last 4 weeks have been confusing to say the least:

 Notice how the rolling 8-week average adjustment factor was consistently negative from April to September?
 Well, that was the case until 4 weeks ago.
-So unless EIA can tell us that either demand is being massively overstated, or supply is being massively understated (which we know is not the case), then the recent storage reports highlight that something is clearly, obviously missing.
+So, unless EIA can tell us that either demand is being massively overstated, or supply is being massively understated (which we know is not the case), then the recent storage reports highlight that something is clearly, obviously missing.

 Storage Rebalancing...